Agusioma/t-bank-laravel/README.md

 ## T-Bank Laravel v1.0.0

-This is the backend logic for the T-Bank app which is to be made public soon.
+This is the backend logic for the T-Bank app.
+The app's repository is found [here](https://github.com/Agusioma/t-bank-app).

 It consists of three models: